joinpursuit/7-2-lecture-notes/MODULE5/bookmarks-pg/redux_connect_lesson/LESSON.md

     - create store
     - create root reducer
 2. Model our redux store
-    - create reducers, actions, action creators for
+    - create reducers
         - bookmarks
         - reviews
     - add data to store post-fetch

+NOTE: reviews frontend is not created, so we'll add the slice of reviews state, but not the React part of it, for the sake of time